cylin928/cylin928.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Chung-Yi Lin, Ph.D., is a postdoctoral associate at Cornell University's Department of Civil and Environmental Engineering, where he explores the intricate dynamics of human-natural systems through his expertise in water management and governance.
-His research is particularly focused on the sustainable use and governance of water resources, employing innovative methodologies such as agent-based modeling to analyze the complex interplay between human activities and environmental factors.
-This approach facilitates his examination of water use science and the development of smart water systems, aiming to enhance infrastructure performance and resilience against climate change and societal demands.
+Chung-Yi Lin, Ph.D., is a Postdoctoral Associate in the School of Civil and Environmental Engineering at Cornell University.
+His research examines the complex interactions among the natural environment, infrastructure, technology, and society to support risk-based decision-making and foster collaboration with diverse stakeholders.
+He employs system-based approaches, including agent-based modeling, data science, control, mathematical programming, and decision theory, to advance sustainable water resources management.

-Dr. Lin's academic background includes a Ph.D. from Lehigh University and an M.S. from National Taiwan University in Bioenvironmental Systems Engineering.
-His work spans various aspects of environmental management, leveraging system dynamics, mathematical programming, and machine learning to address critical water-related challenges.
-His interdisciplinary research not only generates theoretical insights but also practical solutions that influence policy and promote sustainable practices.
-With multiple publications and a strong track record of securing research funding, Dr. Lin is committed to advancing the field through collaboration with a broad spectrum of professionals, stakeholders, and academic partners.
+Before joining Cornell, Chung-Yi was a postdoctoral researcher in the Department of Civil and Environmental Engineering at Virginia Tech.
+He holds a Ph.D. in Civil Engineering from Lehigh University and an M.S. and B.S. in Bioenvironmental Systems Engineering from National Taiwan University.